ros2/design/articles/embedded.md

 The EU project OFERA (Open Framework for Embedded Robot Applications) aims at a ROS2-compatible stack for MCUs in the range of STM32F4 or STM32L1, i.e. with possibly less than 100kB RAM.
 The project partners currently investigate of using the ROS2 rmw, rcl and rclcpp layers as-is on the micro-XRCE-DDS implementation of the upcoming XRCE-DDS standard.
 In parallel, a more modular approach in the style of rosserial is investigated.
 In the project's use-cases, NuttX is considered as primary choice for the RTOS.

 *   [ofera.eu](http://ofera.eu/) -- project website
+*   [microros.github.io/micro-ROS/](https://microros.github.io/micro-ROS/) -- overview to the micro-ROS stack created in the project
-*   [github.com/microROS](https://github.com/microROS) -- first project results, including extensions for NuttX for various communication protocols and micro-XRCE
+*   [github.com/microROS](https://github.com/microROS) -- repositories with first project results, including NuttX extensions for various communication protocols and micro-XRCE
 *   [github.com/eProsima/Micro-XRCE-DDS](https://github.com/eProsima/Micro-XRCE-DDS) -- the implementation of XRCE-DSS standard by the project partner eProsima